-Every 30 months (2.5 yrs) of service—with current regulations.
-IBC containers must be retested for updating UN/DOT shipping labels every 2.5 years before certification for continued operation.
+With current regulations, an IBC needs to be inspected for recertification every 30 months (2.5 yrs) of service.
+IBC containers must be retested to update UN/DOT shipping labels every 2.5 years before they can be certified for continued service.

-IBC engineering intends for high density polyethylene totes to be reused, but the extent of the capability is highly dependent on the IBC design type, cargo, and work use scenario.
-All IBCs should be inspected prior to fill/use to ensure tank integrity and structural soundness, especially in IBC reuse situations.
-When reusing intermediate bulk containers, reuse with the same material is often best for tank longevity.
+The engineering of an IBC intends for a poly IBC tote to be reused, but the extent of the capability is highly dependent on the IBC type, its cargo, and work use scenario.
+All IBCs should be inspected prior to fill and use to ensure tank integrity and structural soundness, especially in IBC reuse situations.
+When reusing intermediate bulk containers, reuse with the same cargo is often best for tank longevity.

-These recommendations are made in general for IBC reuse within the handling and transport of commodities.
-Whenever considering an IBC container for reuse applications, always consider the IBC’s prior service record, work conditions, and the very specific compatibility characteristics between the IBC’s manufacturing material and the IBC’s cargo.
+These recommendations are made for general IBC reuse in the handling and transport of commodities.
+Whenever considering an IBC container for reuse applications, always consider the IBC’s prior service record, work conditions, and the compatibility characteristics between the IBC’s manufacturing material and its intended cargo.

-Yes, all IBC tote plastic and metal steel materials are acceptable for recycling based on select cleanliness standards.
-Plastic IBCs are made from high-density polyethylene, HDPE, a thermoplastic, which, as such, can be broken down, melted, and reused.
+Plastic IBC totes and steel metal IBCs may be acceptable for recycling given they meet select cleanliness standards.
+Plastic IBCs are made from high-density polyethylene, HDPE, a thermoplastic, which can be broken down, melted, and reused.
 Metal IBC tanks—carbon and stainless steel—are iron-based alloy containers that similarly can be melted down for reuse.

 The short answer to this: abide by applicable NFPA fire codes and recommendations and OSHA guidelines for the storage, handling, and use of Class I, II, and III flammable/combustible materials within IBC containers.
 Given proper IBC handling, certain totes are approved for use with specific classes of flammable materials without experiencing an increased fire risk.
 General compatibility between the flammable commodity and the IBC material should always be verified.

-IBC Tanks is a leading industry authority concerning intermediate bulk containers; we have more than 25 years experience within storage, handling and transport IBC containers that are suited and used for chemicals, water, food ingredients, solvents, oils, and greases, for a few examples.
-The IBC totes we offer are fabricated from manufacturers with decades of experience in plastic and metal-working construction of intermediate bulk containers.
+IBC Tanks is a leading industry authority concerning intermediate bulk containers.
+We have more than 25 years experience in storage, handling, and transport IBC containers used for chemicals, water, food ingredients, solvents, oils, and greases, for a few examples.
+The IBC totes we offer are made by leading North American manufacturers with decades of experience in plastic and metal-working construction of intermediate bulk containers.

-Our IBC tanks are manufactured from either Snyder Industries or TranStore Custom MetalCraft, who have a collective of almost 100 years industry experience and knowledge insight.
-Synder Industries has over 55 years’ of providing and engineering top-quality products.
-TranStore provides over 40 years’ of knowledge and manufacturing know-how.
+Our IBC tanks are manufactured by either Snyder Industries or TranStore Custom MetalCraft, who have an almost 100 years of collective industry experience and knowledge insight.
+Synder Industries has over 55 years of providing and engineering top-quality products.
+TranStore provides over 40 years of knowledge and manufacturing know-how.

 IBC sizes range from 110 to 550 gallons, with 275 and 330 being the most common.
 Dimensions are internationally standardized to roughly 45″L x 45″W. They are engineered for forklift, pallet jack stacking, handling.
 IBC specifications support logistic scaling and supply of liquid to solid materials. [ More…. ]